Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 28 All members of a family business should have clearly defined roles from the beginning.

 If you are working the business with your spouse, set clear boundaries about who is responsible for what.
+That way you can each stay in your lane and not step on each other’s toes.

 # 29 When it comes to making tough decisions, everyone in this profession needs a mentor.

 Seek advice from someone with experience, success and someone you trust.
+All successful people have a coach of some sort.

 # 30 At any point in my daily business-building activities, I have anywhere between thirty and forty quality and qualified prospects in my pipeline.